 Swarthmore College Archives: Student Affairs and Student Records

-Judiciary Committee and Registrar's Office records are restricted; contact the Curator to inquire about securing permission to access the records.
+Many student affairs records are restricted; contact the Curator to inquire about securing permission to access the records.

 Please click on the name of the organization to see individual finding aids:

 The Men's Judiciary Committee was established at Swarthmore College during the 1951-1952 academic year as a committee selected by the Men's Executive Committee to have jurisdiction over cases in which male undergraduates violated college rules in the dormitories or campus, with the exception of in the fraternity lodges.
+Access to this collection is restricted; contact the Curator for more information.

 Call number: RG6/M001